Tobenna-Etiaba/osTicket-Configuration/README.md

 <h2>SLAs (Service Level Agreements)</h2>

-- You can create SLAs in the admin panel, and their purpose is to highlight the points in time tickets should be worked(how many days a week, as well as hours in a day) and how long agents have to resolve them.
+- You can create SLAs in the admin panel, and their purpose is to highlight the points in time tickets should be worked on(how many days a week or hours a day, as well as what hours during the day) and how long agents have to resolve them.
 The purpose of this is to highlight how much of a priority a particular issue is in case too many requests are coming in at once.

 <img width="961" alt="Screenshot 2025-02-04 at 00 25 32" src="https://github.com/user-attachments/assets/55ea74b9-47a6-4f0e-b282-fc4fe5712d90" />